Soprano Lorna Haywood

 LH: Frankly that’s pushing it a bit because we were on a bus at 8 o’clock every morning, and sometimes we’d get to the town in which we were singing at maybe 6 o’clock, and the concert was going to start at 8!
 It was barely time to eat, and if you can’t eat close to a performance, as I can’t, you didn’t have anything to eat.
 You had just about time to shower and change.
 It’s better to sing on an empty stomach, though, even an uncut Shaw version which was three hours long.
 We started at 8 and we would finish at 11.
 A lot of the towns where we were performing rolled up their sidewalks at 10, so if you wanted to eat in afterwards there wasn’t really anywhere to go.
 People would say,

 Do you want to come to my room?
 I’ve got a box of cookies!
 Of course after the performance you can’t go right to sleep because you have adrenaline pounding round your system.
 So you would sit and talk until Midnight, or even after, or lie awake, and then you had to be up again at the crack of dawn and on that bus again by 8!
-I must say that towards the end I did learn a lot because my colleagues on that tour were Florence Kopleff, the great American contralto who I called my Mother Superior because she taught me I think about all the etiquette of concert performing.
+I must say that towards the end I did learn a lot because one of my colleagues on that tour was Florence Kopleff, the great American contralto who I called my Mother Superior because she taught me to think about all the etiquette of concert performing.
 I should never walk on the stage wearing a watch!
 It was so instilled in me I would think, My God, what would Florence say!
 She taught me certain decorum on stage, like how one sits, to always have your score in a black folder, and how your arms must be covered in a sacred piece.

 kopleff Florence Kopleff (May 2, 1924 in NYC - July 24, 2012 in Atlanta, GA) began her career in 1941 when she was in her senior year of high school.
 In 1954 The New York Times termed her performance at New York's Town Hall "a debut recital of considerable distinction," and further stated that "Her voice is a large, powerful instrument with a wonderful ringing sonority, evenly produced over a wide range."
 She was very active as a concert and oratorio singer, appearing and recording with many of the great conductors of her era, particularly as a soloist with the Robert Shaw Chorale.
 Time magazine once called her the "greatest living alto."